2019 Belarusian anti-Russian protests: Protests

 Militsiya watching protesters and protecting Russian embassy.

 On 7 December 2019, Belarusian Young Front leader called the Minsk residents to go to street protests.
 In result, around 730 people made a human chain from the Independence Avenue to the October Square, and then went to the centre of the capital.
-Militsiya warned that the Minsk Executive Committee didn't permit the rally, but did not used force against protesters.
+Militsiya warned that the Minsk Executive Committee didn't permit the rally, but did not use force against protesters.
 Another demonstration took place on 8 December.
 No one was arrested, except the car driver who honked at the opposition supporters.

 Opposition leader Sergei Tikhanovsky was one of the leading figures during the protests, and appeared on 19 December.